 Register r Value Direction Description SPC_STA TUS 10 read Status register, of the board.
 SPC_RUN 0 Indicates that the board has been started and is waiting for a triggerevent.
-SPC_TRIGGER 10 Indicates that the board is running and a triggerevent has been detected. ne board is running and a triggerevent has been detected.
-SPC_READY 20 Indicates that the board has stopped.
+SPC_TRIGGER 10 Indicates that t he board is running and a triggerevent has been detected.
+SPC_READY 20 Indicates that t he board has stopped.

-The following shortened excerpt of a sample program gives you an example of how to start the board in classic mode and how to poll for the SPC\READY flag.
+The following shortened excerpt of a sample program gives you an example of how to start the board in classic mode and how to poll for the SPC_READY flag.
 It is assumed that all board setup has been done before.